IvanGiacomoni/Iot-Individual-Assignments/code.md

 ```

 ### Gas and smoke
-For gas and smoke, we need to setup only one threshold in the main.c:
+For gas and smoke, we need to setup only one threshold in the [main.c](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/main.c):

 ```
 #define PPM_THRESHOLD               60
 ```
-For gas and smoke, we exploit the ADC line, and all is resumed in the *readPpmByMQ2* function:
+For gas and smoke, we exploit the **ADC line**, and all is resumed in the *readPpmByMQ2* function:

 ```
 int readPpmByMQ2(void){